Dice · Threshold Audit

 Stake SlideExpected 99 percent (pending)Unique slider-interface variant of threshold-pick / target-multiplier family

-All other audit-set operatorsNo dedicated slider-interface mechanicVarious threshold-pick (Dice family) or target-multiplier (Limbo family) variants without slider interface
+All other coverage operatorsNo dedicated slider-interface mechanicVarious threshold-pick (Dice family) or target-multiplier (Limbo family) variants without slider interface

-Slide is Stake-specific in our 10-brand audit set.
+Slide is Stake-specific across operators we cover.
 The slider interface is the structural innovation; the underlying math is shared with Dice and Limbo.

 How Stake Slide compares to other Stake originals